dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/state-comparison-caveats.md

 ### Seeds

 dbt stores a file hash of seed files that are <1 MiB in size.
 If the contents of these seeds is modified, the seed will be included in `state:modified`.
+If the contents have not been modified, the seed will be included in `state:unmodified`.

 If a seed file is >1 MiB in size, dbt cannot compare its contents and will raise a warning as such.
 Instead, dbt will use only the seed's file path to detect changes.
 If the file path has changed, the seed will be included in `state:modified`; if it hasn't, it won't.
+The seed will be included in `state:unmodified` instead.

 ### Macros